Ivydv/Ivydv/README.md

 - Welcome.
-This account's purpose is to post random bullshit code I make.
-Have fun motherfuckers.
+This account's purpose is to post random code I create.

 <!---
 Ivydv/Ivydv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.